All Guides About Start Here

 The $9 math problem

-At $9/month with 5% monthly churn, you need 617 active customers to generate $5K MRR and hold it.
-At $49/month with the same churn, you need 113 customers.
-The difference isn't just revenue — it's support load, onboarding complexity, and the sheer number of people you need to convince to pay you every month.
+At $9 a month, you need 556 active customers to bring in $5,000 a month.
+At $49 a month, you need 103 customers.
+The difference isn't just revenue — it's how much support you do, how complex new-customer setup gets, and the sheer number of people you have to convince to pay you every month.

 The 4 Launch Pricing Mistakes